-Once SMUD confirms electrical readiness, two transformers will be issued to each of the subdivision’s developers based on the date when the subdivision became electrically ready.
+Once SMUD confirms readiness, two transformers will be issued to each of the subdivision’s developers based on the date when the subdivision became ready.
 This will enable energization for model home sales and field office activities.
 This process will continue until all available transformers are assigned to developers.

 Once additional transformers become available, they’ll be assigned on a rotational basis, one at a time, starting with the next developer in the queue until all the transformers are assigned.